The Element of Freedom: Singles

 Following the album's release, Keys' version of "Empire State of Mind" charted due to digital sales.
-It was released as an international single in February 2010 and was the best charting single from the album in several territories.
+It was released as an international single in February 2010, being the best charting single from the album in several territories.
 It peaked at number four in the UK, six in the Netherlands, and number eight in Ireland.
 It also peaked at number 55 on the Billboard Hot 100.

 Meanwhile, in the United States, "Un-Thinkable (I'm Ready)" began to make its impact starting April 13.
 It was the most successful single from the album in the US, topping the Hot R&B/Hip-Hop Songs for 12 consecutive weeks, as well as reaching number 21 on the Billboard Hot 100.
 A remix featuring Drake was released on May 28.

 Following the birth of her first child on October 16, Keys revealed that "Wait Til You See My Smile" would be released as the next single in the UK on November 28.
 However, it got pushed back to December 12.
 The single featured the aforementioned remix of "Un-Thinkable (I'm Ready)" as the B-side.
 To promote the single, 12,000 filmmakers were invited over a period of six weeks to create a music video for the song.
 Keys then selected one of the six short-listed videos to be released as the song's official music video via YouTube and music television channels.